vivid-planet/comet/packages/admin/cms-admin/src/preview/README.md

   SitePreviewPage
       - checks login and registers serviceworker SitePreviewIFrameBridgeProvider (TODO remove bridge, not needed when all messages are sent direclty)
-        - messages Ready (TODO remove this message, it is not used for anything)
         - creates context for iframe bridge api (TODO send message directly, eg. with a helper function) SitePreviewProvider
           - messages SitePreviewLocation on location change (does NOT use useSitePreviewIFrameBridge, sends message directly)